pyscaffold/pyscaffold/docs/extensions.rst

 .. warning::
    The :obj:`~pyscaffold.extensions.interactive` extension is still **experimental** and might not work exactly as expected.
-More importatly, due to limitations on the way :obj:`argparse` is implemented, there are several limitations and complexities on how to manipulate command line options when not using them directly.
+More importantly, due to limitations on the way :obj:`argparse` is implemented, there are several limitations and complexities on how to manipulate command line options when not using them directly.